shawninder/music/bugs.md

 onKeyUp from first item focuses the field, but also displaces the caret to the beginning :(

 Playing a song from history will result in two entries having the same key once the track gets placed into history again, most probably a missing `cloneDeep` somewhere

+Why ain't history and upnext shared properly

+Get songs to start at the beginning again